Tilak-21/blue-cascade-ceramics/PRODUCTION_SUMMARY.md

-# TileCraft Premium - Production-Grade Application
+# Blue Cascade Ceramics - Production-Grade Application

 A professional ceramic and porcelain tile showcase application built with React, optimized for production use with enterprise-grade features.